Market Analysts see T-Mobile US Inc. [TMUS] gaining to $159. Time to buy?

 Trading performance analysis for TMUS stock

-T-Mobile US Inc. [TMUS] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -1.52.
-With this latest performance, TMUS shares gained by 3.38% in over the last four-week period, additionally plugging by 27.60% over the last 6 months – not to mention a drop of -8.70% in the past year of trading.
+T-Mobile US Inc. [TMUS] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 2.29.
+With this latest performance, TMUS shares gained by 10.65% in over the last four-week period, additionally plugging by 26.72% over the last 6 months – not to mention a drop of -4.90% in the past year of trading.

 T-Mobile US Inc. [TMUS]: A deeper dive into fundamental analysis